 cost of operations.
 Provide for a low-cost cross-border payment / settlement process for

-• Has to be run by a non-profit body with a governing body representing diverse entities so that
+processing transactions and their refunds. - Has to be run by a non-profit body with a governing body representing diverse entities so that

 we keep it neutral and free of commercial interests – “commercial models’ interests will kill the